 Depending on how you want to look at it no one is lazy, or everyone is lazy in some way.

-I’m a mother of 8, most people agree, that alone qualifies me as not lazy.
+For example, I’m a mother of 8, most people agree, that alone means that I can’t possibly be lazy.
 But if you just pick out areas I have no interest in at all, like crafts and sewing, you could probably call me “lazy.”
 After all, I never once made any attempt to make clothes for any of my kids, while my very own sister makes more than half the clothes her 3 kids wear!
+Not to mention their Halloween costumes.

-Does that mean I’m lazy?
 No, it just means I’m not interested in sewing.
 My sister, on the other hand, tried a few sports, then stopped playing sports altogether.
 Does that mean she’s lazy?
-No, it just means she’s not into sports.
+No, it just means she’s not into sports the way I was.

 If we’re going to value ourselves, and each other, based on the areas in life we aren’t interested in or are weak, then we’re all lazy.